ghi-electronics/Documentation/software/tinyclr/drivers/led.md

 ## WS2812

-The WS2812 driver is implemented in native, support rgb565 and rgb888
+The WS2812 driver is implemented natively.
+It supports 565 and 888 color formats.

 > [!Note]
 > These LEDs are commonly referred to as Neopixel